Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Connections to Related Research

-From a modeling perspective, BDEMM is in concept closely related to the Markov switching system (MSS) or jump Markov system (JMS) model, which dates back to \cite{ackerson1970state,harrison1971bayesian}.
-There are a large number of variants or extensions of MSS, such as the conditional dynamic linear models \cite{west2006bayesian}, dynamic linear models with Markov switching \cite{kim1994dynamic}, the interacting multiple model (IMM) \cite{blom1988interacting,bar1988tracking}, state-space model with regime-switching \cite{kim1999state}, to name just a few.
-In such MSS type models, a set of continuous latent processes, usually formulated by state-space models, together with a discrete-time, discrete-state Markov model that captures the unobserved switching process of the prevailing model, are used for describing the generative process of the observations.
-The hierarchical structure of MSS allows it to capture many practical aspects of time series, such as outliers, nonlinearities, sudden maneuvers in target tracking, heteroscedasticity.
-However, most of existing works that adopt MSS use linear Gaussian model components, with a few exceptions in e.g. \cite{andrieu2003efficient,chen2000mixture}.
-That says, conditional on that the prevailing model is known, then the generative process of the observation is assumed to be linear Gaussian.
+From a modeling perspective, BDEMM is conceptually related to the MSS or jump Markov system (JMS) model, which dates back to \cite{ackerson1970state,harrison1971bayesian}.
+There are many variations or extensions of MSS, such as conditional dynamic linear models \cite{west2006bayesian}, dynamic linear models with Markov switching \cite{kim1994dynamic}, the interacting multiple model (IMM) \cite{blom1988interacting,bar1988tracking}, and state-space models with regime-switching \cite{kim1999state}.
+A set of continuous latent processes comprises state-space models in conjunction with a discrete-time, discrete-state Markov model that captures the unobserved switching process of the prevailing model, used for describing the generative process of the observations in such MSS-type models.

+The hierarchical structure of MSS allows them to describe many practical aspects of time series data, such as outliers, nonlinearities, sudden maneuvers in target tracking, and heteroscedasticity.
+However, most existing MSS approaches use linear Gaussian model components, with some exceptions in e.g. \cite{andrieu2003efficient,chen2000mixture}, which assume linear Gaussian observational models given the current state.

-In contrast, BDEMM is more general and more expressive in at least two aspects.
-First, BDEMM allows the model structure to be either state-space or GPTS.
-Further, it allows each model component to be either linear Gaussian or nonlinear non-Gaussian.
-Second, BDEMM is more flexible in expressing the model switching process.
-It allows the prevailing model to be unchanged, corresponding to WTT Operator I, or to be switched over time, corresponding to WTT Operators II-V. Further, it allows different kinds of model switchings, such as the independent switching, the Markov type switching, the forgetting mechanism based switching, and the P$\acute{o}$lya urn process based switching, corresponding to WTT Operators II, III, IV, and V, respectively.
+In comparison, BDEMM is more general and expressive in two ways: Firstly, it accommodates both state-space and GPTS model structures, offering greater flexibility to incorporate either linear Gaussian or nonlinear non-Gaussian components for each model mixture element.
+Secondly, BDEMM offers greater flexibility in expressing model switching processes.
+It allows the prevailing model to remain unchanged, corresponding to WTT Operator I or to switch over time via WTT Operators II-V. Moreover, different types of model switching like independent switching, Markov-type switching, forgetting mechanism-based switching, and P$\acute{o}$lya urn process-based switching can be performed using these WTT Operators II-V.